Go Back

 INGREDIENTS

-• For 1 cake a yule log or a mousse cake
+• For 1 cake Yule log, or mousse cake

-• 30 g (1 oz) grape seed oil or vegetable oil
+• 30 g grapeseed oil or vegetable oil

 PREPARATION

-• Melt the chocolate in a double boiler or microwave, removing it 2 to 3 times to stir it well.
-This way, it will melt without overheating.
+• Melt the chocolate in a double boiler or in the microwave, stirring 2 to 3 times to ensure it melts evenly without overheating.

 • Add the vegetable oil and mix well.

-• Add the chopped almonds or hazelnuts and mix well.
+• Stir in the chopped almonds or hazelnuts until evenly combined.

-• Use it when its temperature is between 30°C and 35°C (86°F and 95°F) on a frozen dessert or a cake at room temperature.
+• Use the glaze when it is between 30°C and 35°C (86°F and 95°F), either on a frozen dessert or a cake at room temperature.

-• Place a sheet of aluminum foil under the wire rack to quickly catch the glaze if you want to pour a second layer.
-You need to do it very quickly to achieve an even layer.
+• Place a sheet of aluminum foil under the wire rack to catch any excess glaze if you want to pour a second layer.
+Work quickly to achieve an even coating.

-• I hope you'll find this recipe useful, and that you'll be able to make your cakes more delicious.
+• I hope you find this recipe helpful and that it will help you make your cakes even more delicious.

 Notes

-The recipe with just milk chocolate is the same as the one with dark chocolate.
-If you want a glaze that's even more smooth, you should increase the oil a little, up to 65 g for 250 g of dark chocolate, milk chocolate, or a mix of both.
+The recipe works the same with only milk chocolate.
+For an even smoother glaze, you can increase the oil slightly, up to 65 g (2.3 oz) for 250 g ( 8.8 oz) of dark chocolate, milk chocolate, or a combination of both.